My Secret Life (Eric Burdon album)

 My Secret Life is an album by Eric Burdon released in 2004.
 It was his first solo album release, which contains new titles, in nearly 16 years.
 It was his comeback album.

-It features many different musical directions such as jazz, blues, soul, rock, ska, rhythm and blues, folk, boogie, world and pop.
-Burdon said in an interview that every song is different.
+It features many different musical directions, mainly R&B, soul, blues and jazz.
 The album peaked No. 93 on the German album chart after it sold 20,000 copies in the UK.

-Musicians on this album includes Red Young, Martin Gerschwitz, Terry Wilson and Jon Cleary.
+Musicians on this album include Red Young, Martin Gerschwitz, Terry Wilson and Jon Cleary.

-Besides presenting the song composed in partnership with the Brazilian rocker Marcelo Nova "Black & White World" Eric Burdon shed to the English and re-recorded two songs of Marcelo Nova: "A Garota da Motocicleta" turned "Motorcycle Girl" while "Coração Satânico" became "Devil's Slide".

-The working title was "The coat of many colours".